Transcript title

 2. Create video compositions that follow the elements of storytelling.

-3. Use industry-standard video editing software.
+3. Demonstrate basic use of industry-standard video editing software.

 4. Apply best practices of organization and collaboration for digital files.